Your Resources Are Limited

 1. Minimize risk and conserve energy is top priority

 2. Use life raft/jacket or latch together any floating debris to stay afloat.

 3. Weigh Options: Only paddle for shore/land if you have an idea of where you're going.
 Stay put if you feel sure that someone will be searching for you

 4. Protection: Scan wrecks for tarps, jackets, wool, waterproof, windproof clothing, etc. Protect yourself from wetness, wind, sun, and temperature.
 Dip clothes in water under hot sun to keep cool.
-Shade your eyes.
+Shade eyes or make goggles.
 Grease can be used as a sun-screen but it's best to stay out of the sun.

-5. Stay Hydrated: Use a tarp/garbage bag to collect rainwater.
+5. Stay Hydrated: Collect rainwater.
+Make a Solar Still to make drinking water from seawater.
+Drink as little as possible but stay hydrated.
+Conserve energy.
+Avoid drinking seawater; 32 ounces is risky but not life threatening if no fresh water is available.
 Avoid sweating.
-Drink as little as you can per day but stay hydrated.
 Conserve energy.
-Avoid drinking seawater; 32 ounces is risky but not life threatening if no fresh water is available.

 6. Watch for birds; they are a good sign that land is near.
 Generally speaking wind blows towards land during the day, and out to sea at night.

 Survive in The Desert

 1. Don't move unless you know exactly where you are, where you want to go, or have a map.
 Chances of rescue are better if you stay in one place.